Land Registration Act 2002 ("LRA2002")

 The scale and orientation must be clearly shown.

-The preferred scale is 1/500, but the registry will accept 1/1250, if the detail is clear.
-Anything in between will do.
-Plans which have disclaimers such as "for identification only" of "do not scale from this drawing" are unacceptable.
 The plan must be based on an accurate survey, plotted to the chosen scale.
 The accuracy should be within the plottable limits of the scale i.e. distances scaled from the plan between well defined points of detail should be accurate to within 0.3mm at map scale plus one part in one thousand of the distance measured (+/-150mm).

 Any measurement shown must be in metric form.